 All that depends on a couple of factors such as a) if you own the house you’re staying in, b) how much valuables you keep in the house and c) frankly, just how unlucky you can be.

-In July 2019 alone, at least three fires – all linked to personal mobility devices (PMDs) – have led to death, injuries, and ravaged homes in heartland areas all across Singapore.
+In 2019, the overall number of fire incidents increased by 7.8%, with an increase in fires involving personal mobility devices (PMDs).
+In July 2019 alone, at least three fires – all linked to PMDs – have led to death, injuries, and ravaged homes in heartland areas all across Singapore.
+While PMDs are banned on footpaths, you can still own a PMD and use them on cycling paths.

 We’ve compiled some tips to help you decide if you should buy home insurance, as well as how to decide which is the best home insurance plan for you.